WeblateOrg/weblate/docs/admin/support.rst

 .. note::

-   Make sure you are OK with publishing the info about your Weblate described in :ref:`support-data` for use on Discover Weblate.
+   Make sure you are OK with publishing some of the info about your Weblate described in :ref:`support-data` for use on *Discover*.

 List your server directly from the management panel if you have an active